isidoranedic/week3project/README.md

 a link to the documentation for an API your team can use related to the domain.\

 a screenshot of using a tool to try out the API (like https://www.postman.com/Links to an external site. or https://hoppscotch.io/Links to an external site.Links to an external site.)\

+It is an attempt to search for recipes that contain "beef".
 ![Screen shot of trying the API](https://i.imgur.com/oIlRbYf.png)

 example output of running your Java code (see below).\